summerwind/gh-app-auth/README.md

 ## Usage

-If you specify the GitHub App ID, Private Key, and the target account name, This command will generate and display the installation token.
+This command will generate and display the installation token based on GitHub App ID, private key and account name.

 ```
 $ gh-app-auth --app-id 12345 --private-key /path/to/private-key.pem --account summerwind